30.2 MB (1.3 MB compressed)

 CNRI / SCIENCE PHOTO LIBRARY CNRI / SCIENCE PHOTO LIBRARY

 T-lymphocyte.
 Coloured Transmission Electron Micrograph (TEM) of a section through a T-lympho- cyte white blood cell.
-At centre, the large nucleus is seen (yellow & purple).
-Cytoplasm is green and cell organelles are yellow.
-T- lymphocytes are cells of the human immune system, produced in bone marrow and which mature in the thymus gland.
-This cell type is susceptible to infection by the Human Immunodeficiency Virus (HIV), the causative agent of AIDS.
+At centre, the large dark nucleus is seen with yellow chromatin.
+The rough surface consists of microvilli-projections.
+Organelles are seen in the cell cytoplasm (light blue).
+T-lymphocytes are cells of the human immune system, produced in bone marrow and which mature in the thymus gland.
 There are three major types of white blood cells: granulocytes, lymphocytes and monocytes, which protect the body against invasion by foreign substances.
-Magnification: x9,600 at 6x7cm size.
+T-cells are attacked by the HIV virus which causes AIDS.
+Magnification: x8000 at 6x7cm size.

 Model release not required.
 Property release not required.